product analytics

 3. Use estimation

-If you can't find the exact data you're looking for, you can try using estimation.
-This can help you get close to data validation even if you're not able to resolve the discrepancy completely.
+If you can’t find the exact data you’re looking for, you can try using estimation.
+This can help you get close to data validation even if you’re not able to resolve data discrepancy completely.

 4. Ask for help